annabitel/Vertical-Jump-Test/README.md

 1. In Select jump type field choose jump type which you want to test (Squat jump or Counter movement jump)
 2. In Upload files for first trial, select from your drive .xlsx files with data for entire group performing first trial.
 3. In Upload files for second trial, select from your drive .xlsx files with data for entire group performing second trial.
 4. Click 'RUN TEST' to see the results of SPM test - plots and intervals where differences occurred.
 IMPORTANT!
-Minimum group size to perform the test is 2.
+Minimum size of each group to perform the test is 2.

 Sample test files are available in test_files folder.